-The Clairemont community is uniquely positioned to reduce vehicle miles travelled due to its central location within the region.
-Vehicle miles can be reduced by increasing employment and housing opportunities near transit, promoting walking and bicycle use as viable travel choices, and improving transit access and frequency.
-The Community Plan with the California Environmental Quality Act (CEQA); the City's General Plan; the Environmentally Sensitive Lands Ordinance; the Multiple Species Conservation Program (MSCP), and development regulations provide the framework for conserving natural resources, including water and energy, within the community.
+The Community Plan in conjunction with the California Environmental Quality Act (CEQA); the City's General Plan; the Environmentally Sensitive Lands Ordinance; the Multiple Species Conservation Program (MSCP), and development regulations provide the framework for conserving natural resources, including water and energy, within the community.
 It supports sustainable development through community-specific policies and land use guidance that address natural resource conservation, reduction in the use of non-renewable resources, and climate resiliency.
 Implementation of these policies through development, infrastructure investment, individual action, and participation in Citywide and regional initiatives is intended to conserve natural resources, minimize per capita ecological 'footprints,' and maintain the long-term health of the community and City.